THE SCRIPT

 Reserve Your Seats Today!!!

-STANDING BY, STANDING UP, a one-man show about Bullying Prevention, and THE SCRIPT, a one-man show about Dating Violence Prevention.
+A special performance, sponsored by Teen Pregnancy Prevention Partnership, of two one-man shows, written and performed by Tim Collins: STANDING BY, STANDING UP, a one-man show about Bullying Prevention, and THE SCRIPT, a one-man show about Dating Violence Prevention.
 The performances will be preceded by a resource fair, with a number of St. Louis-based social work & violence prevention agencies in attendance.
 The performances will be followed by a panel discussion with representatives of the various agencies; this will be a great, community-focused event!

 Regional Arts Commission